janolaf/docs.janolaf.ca/docs/Podman/Examples/mealie-v1.0.0beta.md

 ## Updating Mealie Beta

 Right now, there is no :latest tag in the 1.0.0. beta release.
-Each time Mealie makes a new release available, you are going to have to manually change the containers your pod uses.
-So far, all it has required is changing `hkotel/mealie:api-v1.0.0beta-4` to `hkotel/mealie:api-v1.0.0beta-5`.
+Each time Mealie makes a new release available, you will need to manually edit the containers your pod uses.
+So far, all it has required is changing `hkotel/mealie:api-v1.0.0beta-4` to `hkotel/mealie:api-v1.0.0beta-5` in the shell script.

-Which is why I maintain a bash shell script.
-I know I can generate a kubernetes yaml file, but I am more familiar with bash.
-And there is always the possibility of major, breaking changes, coming down the line.

-## Conclusion

-I hope this helps podman users with setting up Mealie.
-Other than a few hickups at the beggining, Mealie is easy to setup and works will under podman.

-I look forward to Mealies continued development.